Hepatitis C During Pregnancy – Causes, Symptoms & Treatment

 - Effect of HCV on Pregnancy

-- How to protect baby from getting Hepatitis C
+- How to Protect Your Baby From Getting Hepatitis C

 Hepatitis C is a condition that affects the liver.
-Some children get infected with Hepatitis C through their mothers at birth.
+Some children get infected with Hepatitis C at the time of birth.
 So, when you are pregnant, diagnosis of Hepatitis C becomes important.
 Let us look at some information that can help you know what Hepatitis C is and what its implications are during pregnancy.

 Hepatitis is a liver infection caused by a virus.
 It leads to inflammation of the liver.
-There are three main types of hepatitis: Hepatitis A, B or C. You can be infected by Hepatitis C when you are exposed to the body fluids or blood of a Hepatitis-infected person.
+Hepatitis is of five main types: Hepatitis A, B, C, D, or E. A pregnant woman can be infected by Hepatitis C when she is exposed to the bodily fluids or blood of a Hepatitis-infected person.

-Doctors usually test pregnant women whom they feel are at a risk of having Hepatitis C. Women who have used intravenous drugs or come in contact with contaminated needles are at risk and must be screened before getting pregnant and during pregnancy.
+Doctors usually test pregnant women if they suspect that they are at risk of Hepatitis C. Women who have used intravenous drugs or come in contact with contaminated needles are at risk and must be screened before getting pregnant and during pregnancy.

 The symptoms of Hepatitis C are not very clear and do not show themselves for many years after the patient has been infected.
 People with the virus in their liver for more than 6 months are known as Hepatitis C carriers.
 Many of these carriers live for many years without major health problems.